SAP/terraform-provider-btp/developer-documentation/DEVELOPER.md

 git clone https://github.com/SAP/terraform-provider-btp.git
 ```

+Navigate into the directory of the cloned repository.

-## Configuration of the Terraform CLI
+### Configuration of the Terraform CLI

 Next you need to setup local development overrides in the Terraform CLI according to [this documentation](https://developer.hashicorp.com/terraform/plugin/debugging#terraform-cli-development-overrides).
 Once in place, Terraform will only consider local development builds for this provider.
 The configuration should look similar to this: